Cammin/Cammin/README.md

 - 🔭 I’m currently working on [LDtkToUnity](https://github.com/Cammin/LDtkUnity) and some other projects in my free time.
 - 🌱 I’m currently learning about Unity, generally; 2.5 Years in.
-- 📫 How to reach me: cameo221@gmail.com, or on Discord at Cammin#1689.
+- 📫 I can be reached at `cameo221@gmail.com`, or on Discord at `Cammin#1689`.
-- 😄 Pronouns: He/Him
+- 🌎 I am from Vancouver, British Columbia, Canada.
 - 📆 I'm 21.

 Check out my games on [cammin.itch.io](https://cammin.itch.io/)